Not all Instagram followers are created equal.

 - Ghost followers: these are followers that are probably old, inactive accounts that aren’t used anymore.
 These can be identified through signs like posts that are from an extremely long time ago, and/or have a low to no follower count.
 Since these accounts are no longer active, they sit on your account like ghosts– they show up as a number, but as far as engagement, good luck.
 You won’t see anything.

 - Bot followers: These bot accounts are created usually to promote products or engage with other accounts.
 These accounts are usually full of spammy comments and can be recognized by the ghost follower signs, as well as a few others.
 You may see these accounts with no posts at all, or posts that are just a bunch of spam.
 They’ll usually have hardly any followers.
-These accounts are harmful to your account and are just robots– they’ll never have genuine interest in your content or products/services.
+These accounts are harmful to your account and are just robots– they’ll never have a genuine interest in your content or products/services.

 - Fake followers: These accounts are similar to ghost followers, but were created with the sole purpose of boosting numbers of other accounts.
 It’s just as the name sounds– they’re fake, so they’re not going to provide you with any engagement or generate any interest in your brand.

-There’s a common theme along all 3 types of followers typically dispersed to your account when you buy Instagram followers– they don’t care about your content, they aren’t active, they don’t interact, and they won’t bring your account any new exposure or interest.
+There’s a common theme along all 3 types of followers typically dispersed to your account when you buy followers– they don’t care about your content, they aren’t active, they don’t interact, and they won’t bring your account any new exposure or interest.
 They are placeholders.
 And really, in essence, they can all be categorized as “fake followers.”

 By now, buying followers is probably sounding pretty unattractive, and if they’re fake, ghost, or bot followers, then we can confirm.
 Don’t buy fake followers!
-All of this can be avoided by seeking to buy real Instagram followers.
+All of this can be avoided by seeking to get real Instagram followers.
 Fake followers have many downsides, and we’re going to tell you exactly what those are now.

 The Consequences of Buying Fake Instagram Followers